If you’ve ever attempted meal planning on a budget, you know that it can be tricky at first.

 If you need extra help, I’ve created a printable Money-Saving Planning Pack including a Master Menu list, Shopping List, Weekly menu, Pantry and Freezer checklists- and much more.

 A few last tips:

-••If planning a whole weeks’ worth of meals is an overwhelming thought, you could always do a four or five day menu plan to start out with!
-If you’re in the habit of stopping at the store almost daily for that night’s dinner – only going shopping every four or five days will be progress!
+And if you’re in the habit of stopping at the store almost daily for that night’s dinner – only going shopping every four or five days will still be progress!